Robert Stein Wines: Winemaker

+In 2025 Jacob Stein, with his wife Gina, purchased the winery, vineyard and farm.

 History

 The Robert Stein vineyards were planted on the slopes of Mount Buckaroo in 1976 with the first varieties planted comprising chardonnay, shiraz, riesling and gewürztraminer.

 The Stein family were originally from Germany.
 Johann Stein, left his native Germany and sailed out to Australia on a ship named The Kinnear, arriving in 1838.
-He was one of several German ‘vine dressers’ brought to the new colony by the Macarthur family of Camden Park, as few of the early settlers had any knowledge of viticulture.
+He was one of several German 'vine dressers' brought to the new colony by the Macarthur family of Camden Park, as few of the early settlers had any knowledge of viticulture.